Deficiency - folic acid; Folic acid deficiency

-Specific recommendations depend on a person's age, gender, and other factors (such as pregnancy and lactation).
+Specific recommendations depend on a person's age, sex, and other factors (such as pregnancy and lactation).
 Many foods, such as fortified breakfast cereals, now have extra folic acid added to help prevent birth defects.

 Antony AC.
 Megaloblastic anemias.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 39.

 Koppel BS.
 Nutritional and alcohol-related neurologic disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 388.